Tommy787576/109-1_EE5193_CCCS_HW2/README.md

 # HW2 Serverless Computing
-## more demonstrations of this project is in the report
+## Demonstrations of this project is in the report